“Bricks & mortar” product management

-For physical products, typically design and manufacturing takes place before the discipline of product management even gets involved.
-This is because product designs and manufacturing for physical products have long lead times.
+Designs and manufacturing for physical products have long lead times and therefore design and manufacturing takes place before the discipline of product management gets involved.
 Even incremental changes to physical products can take a long time to implement.
-For example, changing the recipe of a breakfast cereal might involve sourcing new suppliers, reconfiguration of processing plants, extensive testing and certification.
-Thus, the evolution of physical product is a series of discrete increments.
+Eg. Changing the recipe of a breakfast cereal might involve sourcing new suppliers, reconfiguration of processing plants, extensive testing and certification.
+The evolution of physical product is a series of discrete increments.

 This makes sense.
 New physical products have long development and production lead times, so Product Managers focus on things they can control like place, price, promotion, and leave the development of the underlying product to others.

 By contrast, for contemporary technology products – and especially those involving software – discovery of product requirements occurs throughout the development process.
 Ideal solutions are arrived at through continual development both before and after first use by customers.
 In fact, in many cases product development never ends, and evolution of the product becomes a continuous process.
 This means the very nature of product management is different.
 Product management must be involved from the beginning of product development and that involvement must continue as the product changes over time.

 The consequence is that, in the software world, separation of product management from product development is not feasible.

 Product Managers can no longer rely on place, price, promotion to succeed.
 Aligning product development with other contributors relies on understanding the customer’s needs and the organisation’s intentions for the product, something product management is uniquely positioned to do.